Texas flood damage from Harvey may match Katrina: insurance group

 When hurricanes hit, many U.S. homeowners suffer because they have no property insurance.
 Others who do have it often discover they are not covered for flooding.
 Wind damage from hurricanes is covered by property insurers; flood damage is not.

+"Wind related losses will likely be in excess of $2 billion in insured loss," Siffert said.

-For that, property owners must turn to the NFIP, which backs flood policies sold and serviced by private insurers, including Allstate, Assurant and others.
+For flood damage, property owners must turn to the NFIP, which backs flood policies sold and serviced by private insurers, including Allstate, Assurant and others.

+John Dickson, president of NFS Edge Insurance Agency told Reuters, "As of a few hours ago, our business and National Flood Services, the parent company for NFSS has seen over 2,000 claims on NFIP, the federal program."

 The NFIP is managed by the U.S. Federal Emergency Management Agency.
 Policies are sold to property owners by dozens of private insurers, with premiums going to FEMA.